- The

 [A useful introductory interpretation by Kelley L. Ross who maintains a fine

-web site on the history of philosophy.
-For a simpler introduction, see the Confucius page at
+web site on the history of philosophy.]

--
+- Confucius

-Confucianism
+- Confucianism

 http://www.thespiritualsanctuary.org/Confucianism/Confucianism.html